YashikaVerma156/LeakyRand_CASES_2025/Gem5_code_and_result/README.md

 - ./script.sh

 # How to read the results
+- Our results in paper are in section 5.3, second para.
 - Bit error rate(BER) can be calulated with following steps
 - cd result\_generation\_scripts
 - BER for DS: 1500 </br>